julzaza/wildwitchherbs/_posts/2025-12-06-old-world-fertility-magic.md

 ---
 layout: single
-title: "Old World Fertility Magic: Charms, Rites & Witchcraft"
+title: "Old World Fertility Magic: Land, Animals & Ancestral Life-Force"
-description: "A deep folklore-based exploration of Old European fertility magic—rituals of land, lineage, livestock, and life—and how witches worked with plants, spirits, and cycles to call creation into the world."
+description: "A deep folklore-based exploration of Old European fertility magic: rituals of land, lineage, livestock, and life, and how witches worked with plants, spirits, and cycles to call creation into the world."
-excerpt: "An atmospheric dive into Old European fertility magic—where land, lineage, animals, and human life were intertwined in one great spell of creation."
+excerpt: "An atmospheric dive into Old European fertility magic, where land, lineage, animals, and human life were intertwined in one great spell of creation."
 categories: [witchcraft-ritual, folklore-ancestral]
 tags: [fertility rituals, old european magic, folklore, witchcraft traditions]